 We always have either hot coffee or cocoa for breakfast and late at night, while sitting around the fire, so we make sure a kettle is always a part of our Camping Cookware.
 Camp Chef has a perfect little kettle for heating up our water or coffee and it fits perfectly in our camp box without being cumbersome.

-Don’t settle for mediocre meals, pack the perfect Camping Cookware and eat like a king!!
+Don’t settle for mediocre meals, use my Camping Cookware: A Beginners Guide to set you up for eating like a king!!

 Craig’s favorite Camping Cookware item is the Camp Chef Pro 60X!
 This is the newer, updated and might I add, “snazzier” version of the 2 burner Camp Chef cook stove we had been using for years.
 While our older model is still strong and reliable, this newer updated model is our new go-to.
 Right off the bat, I have to start with the fact that it has the option of a travel case with wheels, so we can roll it around rather than having to carry it.
 Important for me, is it has a matchless ignition and 3-sided wind screen because there seems to be some sort of Murphy’s Law going on when I start cooking, it gets crazy, windy!
 The 3-sided wind screen helps keep the flames on my burners strong and steady for more reliable heat.
 It has the grate of course, but now has 3 burners which allows us to put several large skillets or pots on it at the same time.
 The heavy duty griddle that is designed for this, is a must for frying up burgers, bacon and sausage, hash browns and of course morning pancakes.